 3. Check Point Harmony Email & Collaboration (Avanan)

-Harmony connects via API to Google Workspace and Microsoft 365—no MX record changes—so rollout is fast and agentless.
-It extends beyond email to shared content across email and collaboration tools, adding DLP, malware sandboxing, and file sanitization.
-Built to snag what native layers miss, then clean it up automatically.
+Harmony connects via API to Google Workspace and Microsoft 365—more in line with modern enterprise email security solutions than legacy gateway-heavy options such as Forcepoint Email Security—so rollout is fast and agentless.
+It extends beyond email to shared content across email and collaboration tools, helping protect business communication with DLP, malware sandboxing, and file sanitization.
+Built to catch email threats that native layers miss, then clean them up automatically.

-API‑based, inline or detect‑and‑remediate modes, with coverage for mail and collaboration apps without rerouting mail.
+API‑based, inline or detect‑and‑remediate modes, with coverage for mail and collaboration apps without rerouting mail and with seamless integration into an existing security stack.

-Advanced sandboxing, phishing/BEC protection, file sanitization, and DLP to reduce risk from links, attachments, and insider/accidental exposure, with content analysis, reputation checks, and sandboxing to stop advanced malware and phishing attempts; DLP also helps prevent sensitive information from leaving the organization.
+Advanced sandboxing, phishing/BEC protection, file sanitization, and DLP strengthen threat detection capabilities, reduce risk from links, attachments, and insider or accidental exposure, and help prevent data leaks; content analysis, reputation checks, and sandboxing also block malicious emails before they reach user inboxes.

-Great fit for cloud‑first teams that want agentless deployment and comprehensive protection across collaboration tools with flexible policy depth.
+Great fit for cloud‑first teams that want advanced email security, comprehensive threat intelligence, and a flexible email security provider approach across collaboration tools with policy depth.

 4. OpenText Email Security (Core Email Threat Protection + Core Email Encryption)

 OpenText combines multi‑layer threat filtering with policy‑based encryption/DLP from one console.
-Time‑of‑click URL checks, attachment sandboxing, and machine learning cover inbound, outbound, and internal mail.
-Built for organizations that want one vendor for both stopping attacks and helping protect sensitive data with enforceable controls.
+Time‑of‑click URL checks, attachment sandboxing, and machine learning cover inbound, outbound, and internal mail as advanced email security that fits into existing email infrastructure rather than replacing it.
+Built for organizations that want one vendor for both stopping attacks and helping protect sensitive data with enforceable controls as part of a broader security strategy.

 5. Barracuda Email Protection / Email Gateway Defense

 Barracuda typically runs as a secure email gateway in front of Gmail or Microsoft 365, with clear, documented deployment patterns.
-It brings layered filtering, time‑of‑click URL protection, and sandboxing, plus continuity options.
-A pragmatic piece of email security software for teams who prefer SEG‑style control.
+It brings layered filtering, time‑of‑click URL protection, sandboxing, encryption, and data loss prevention, plus continuity options.
+A pragmatic piece of email security software for teams who prefer SEG‑style control, including those comparing it with cisco secure email.

 Cloud SEG with guided inbound/outbound configuration for Google Workspace and Microsoft 365; continuity features to keep mail flowing.